 Leadership Overview

-Erin Thumann has 8 executives leading key functions including strategy, operations, and community engagement.
+Erin Thumann has 7 executives leading key functions including strategy, operations, and alumni relations.

-Driven by a commitment to academic excellence, Erin Thumann fosters a vibrant learning environment dedicated to advancing knowledge and preparing students for impactful careers in a dynamic global landscape.
+Driven by a commitment to academic excellence, Erin Thumann fosters a vibrant learning environment dedicated to advancing knowledge and preparing students for impactful careers across diverse fields.

-Driven by a commitment to academic excellence, Erin Thumann fosters a vibrant learning environment dedicated to advancing knowledge and preparing students for impactful careers in a dynamic global landscape.
+Driven by a commitment to academic excellence, Erin Thumann fosters a vibrant learning environment dedicated to advancing knowledge and preparing students for impactful careers across diverse fields.

 Leadership Roles at Erin Thumann